KArbeRes/MagentaA11yV2/public/content/documentation/web/component/stepper-input.md

 ### No-select stepper

-* Uses buttons to increment/decrement
+   - Uses buttons to increment/decrement
-* Has an updating aria-live region to provide updates
+   - Has an updating `aria-live` region to provide updates
-* Buttons should be disabled when the stepper hits its min or max value.
+   - Buttons should be disabled when the stepper hits its minimum or maximum value.

 ```html
 <div class="stepper">